deltazerorsan/ESPHome-IR-HiFi-amplifier-control/README.md

 - some 3.3 power source
   - 5 volts to 3.3 converter (it can be onboard)
   - Wall 5 volts power supply (or somethig equivalent)
-- Some smart plug like Shelly Plug S or similar
+- Any smart plug like Shelly Plug S or similar

 Infraestructure: